As you prepare to publish your site, use this list to ensure everything is ready for visitors and search engines.

-- Consider using our G Suite by Google integration to create email addresses for your custom domain.
+- Consider using our Google Workspace integration to create email addresses for your custom domain.

 - If you've already set up a custom email address, it's a good idea to send a few test emails to ensure your inbox is working.